The following is a message from the president and founder of Sales Concepts, Don Sharp.

 Many salespeople view forecasting and call reports as a waste of time and believe they shouldn’t be bogged down by management’s constant requests for updates that provide little help.

 I remember preparing monthly call reports for a dozen different products.
-My manager wanted a forecast of potential orders, closing dates, anticipated dollars, the chance of the customer buying from anyone, and the chance of customer buying from us with pertinent remarks.
+My manager wanted a forecast of potential orders, closing dates, anticipated dollars, the chance of the customer buying from anyone, and the chance of the customer buying from us with pertinent remarks.
 Well, I didn’t believe anyone was reviewing these reports.
 No one ever asked me any questions about them or spoke about them at all.
 So, I forecasted 17 mass spectrometers, at $350,000 each, to be purchased in three months.
 I also forecasted a 100% chance of purchase.
-Then, I put 0% chance of purchase from my company because I did not like the decision-maker and would not call on him.
+Then, I put a 0% chance of purchasing from my company because I did not like the decision-maker and would not call on him.
 My experiment worked!
 I proved my point!
 No one read this report.
 It was a total waste of time.
 No one called me to ask about this opportunity or discuss my poor attitude.

 Is forecasting a waste of time?
 Well, yes, if you do it for someone else without much thought.
 The adage applies: “Garbage in, garbage out.”
 However, if done conscientiously, monthly forecasting forces you to evaluate your accounts and opportunities and causes you to develop a strategy for each.
 Proactively forecasting will lead to additional business and keep business from falling through the cracks.
 So don’t forecast for someone else; forecast for yourself!
 Special note for managers.
 Encourage your team!
 When you ask your people for information, follow up with them and let them know how it helps.